eu224/6.00.1x-/README.md

-Programming problems from the course ICSPUP # 6.00.1x-
+Programming problems (Problem sets) from the course ICSPUP # 6.00.1x-